fahad-ansar/Yo-FilesOrganizer/README.md

 # FileOrganizer-Windows-Mac
 ### Files organizer for your Mac and Windows.
 Organizes by format and type!

+### Download the given jar file if you need app only else you can download the code.

 ### Prequisites: Java jre (atleast) Must be installed to run this java program!

 # How to install Java on your system

 https://www.oracle.com/technetwork/java/javase/downloads/index.html